-- 11. One of Ms. Smith's clients is Marta Alicia del Carmen Orellana Sanchez (Ms. Sanchez).
-Ms. Sanchez retained Ms. Smith to assist with resolving concerns about Ms. Sanchez's immigration status.

-- 12. Attorneys representing non-citizens in immigration proceedings, such as in this case, have few discovery options.
-Generally, an attorney can obtain her client's immigration file only by filing a Freedom of Information Act (FOIA) request.
+- 8. Plaintiff Jennifer Smith is an attorney who specializes in immigration and naturalization.
+She represents Marta Alicia del Carmen Orellana Sanchez (Ms. Sanchez), who retained Ms. Smith to assist with resolving concerns about Ms. Sanchez's immigration status. - 9.
+Attorneys representing non-citizens in immigration proceedings, such as in this case, have few discovery options.
+Generally, an attorney can obtain her client's immigration file only by filing a Freedom of Information Act (FOIA) request. - 10.
+The Freedom of Information Act, 5 U.S.C. §552, generally states federal agencies shall make requested records promptly available to any person who makes a proper request.
+5

-- 13. As an immigration attorney, plaintiff regularly submits FOIA requests to obtain documents necessary to represent her clients, including Ms. Sanchez and other clients, some of whom ICE has deemed "fugitives."

-- 14. The Freedom of Information Act, 5 U.S.C. §552, generally states federal agencies shall make requested records promptly available to any person who makes a proper request.
-5 U.S.C. §552(a)(3).
+U.S.C. §552(a)(3).
 If an agency denies all or part of a FOIA request, it must do so under the statutorily designated exemptions.
 5 U.S.C. §552(b).
 There are nine statutory exemptions provided at 5 U.S.C. § 552(b):

 - (b)(l) National Security Information

 - (b)(2) Internal personnel rules and practices

 - (b)(3) Information exempt under other laws

 - (b)(4) Confidential business information

 - (b)(5) Privileged agency communications

 - (b)(6) Personal Privacy

 - (b)(7) Law Enforcement Records

 - (b)(8) Financial Institutions

 - (b)(9) Geological Information